UK watchdog fines Credit Suisse, Yorkshire Building Society

-LONDON Britain's financial conduct watchdog handed out more than million-pound fines to Credit Suisse CSGN.VX and Yorkshire Building Society (YBS_p.L) for promising unrealistic returns to investors who had limited market knowledge.
+LONDON Britain's Financial Conduct Authority has fined Credit Suisse International and Yorkshire Building Society for promising unrealistic returns to investors who had limited knowledge of markets.

-The Financial Conduct Authority (FCA) said in a statement on Monday that it had fined Credit Suisse International (CSI) 2.4 million pounds and Yorkshire Building Society (YBS) 1.4 million pounds, its second and third biggest fines for marketing failures related to investments totalling 797 million pounds.
+The FCA said in a statement on Monday it has fined Credit Suisse International 2.4 million pounds and Yorkshire Building Society 1.4 million pounds, its second and third biggest fines for marketing failures related to investments totalling 797 million pounds.

 "These promotions were a serious breach of the requirement to be clear, fair and not misleading," the watchdog's director of enforcement, Tracey McDermott, said.